The best hotels in Paraty

 Paraty Mirim Pousada costs even more ($290-420/night) but it's 25 km from the bustle on a quiet bay with a dedicated boat transfer.
 Both properties are fundamentally different experiences from the Centro Histórico pousadas.
 If you're celebrating something real, don't compromise on where you sleep.

-Paraty's best neighborhoods
+Paraty's best hotel regions

 Centro Histórico is where most visitors should base themselves: you're walking distance from the Igreja Matriz Nossa Senhora dos Remédios and every good restaurant on Rua do Comércio.
 But if you want beaches or genuine quiet, Trindade and Paraty Mirim are worth the extra travel.